Do You Need a Realtor to Sell a House?

 Flat fee MLS companies list your home on the local MLS in exchange for a flat fee.
 Since MLS listings get syndicated to sites like Zillow and Realtor.com, they’re an all-but-essential way to market your home.

-A basic flat fee MLS plan provides little more than an MLS listing and costs just a couple hundred dollars.
+A basic flat fee MLS plan provides little more than an MLS listing and costs just a couple of hundred dollars.
 If you want more hands-on service that's closer to what traditional realtors offer, you can pay for a premium plan that costs thousands of dollars.

 Sell without listing on the MLS

 Selling without listing on the MLS is difficult unless you sell to a friend or family member.
 FSBO statistics show that nearly half of FSBO sellers already have a buyer lined up.
-If you don’t have a buyer ready, you’ll need to rely on marketing strategies like yard signs and mailers, neither of which tend to attract a large pool of potential buyers.
+If you don’t have a buyer ready, you’ll need to rely on marketing strategies like yard signs and mailers, neither of which tends to attract a large pool of potential buyers.

 You’ll also need to market your home online using FSBO websites.
 You can list for free on Zillow, but FSBO listings have less visibility on Zillow than listings syndicated from the MLS.
 Your Zillow listing may struggle to compete with nearby properties that are represented by a realtor.